integreat-io/map-transform/README.md

 match in the dictionary.
 When the returned value is `*`, the original data value is returned instead.

-The `map` function only supports primitive values, so any object will be mapped to `undefined` or the value given by the wildcard in the dictionary.
+The `map` transformer only supports primitive values, so any object will be mapped to `undefined` or the value given by the wildcard in the dictionary.
 Arrays will be iterated to map each value in the array.
 To map to or from `undefined` with a dictionary defined in JSON, use the value `**undefined**`.